Discrimination because of religion or belief

 If none of these things work, you may wish to raise a grievance and think about making a claim to an employment tribunal.

 There are strict time-limits and procedures for making a claim to an employment tribunal.
 If you think you may need to do this, you should get advice, for example, from a Citizens Advice office.
 To search for your nearest Citizens Advice, including those that can give advice by email, click on nearest Citizens Advice.

-For more information about what you can do about discrimination because of your religion at work, including making a claim to an employment tribunal, see What can I do if my employer treats me unfairly because of religion or belief?
-In Employment fact sheets.
+For more information about what you can do about discrimination because of your religion at work, see If you're being harassed or bullied at work.

 For more information about taking out a grievance at work, see Sorting out problems at work.